-Includes Home, Cottage (Income-Producing Rental), and Detached Garage on .68 acres
+Includes Home, Guest House (Income-Producing Rental), and Detached Garage on .68 acres

 Zoned B-1 (Central Business District) for Residential or Business Use

 On the market for the first time, this stately 1809 Federal-style home is in the heart of Winchester’s Historic District.
 It occupies a prominent location in the central business district, surrounded by the Winchester-Frederick County Judicial Center, Winchester City Hall, Frederick County offices, banks, and churches.
 It is one block east of the Old Town pedestrian mall, with shops, restaurants, and other businesses.

 Built by John Bell and occupied by the Bell family for five generations, the home and its owners have played a central role in Winchester’s history and development.
 The home is included in The Story of One Hundred Old Homes in Winchester, Virginia.
 It is also pictured in Images of the Past and in Winchester: Limestone, Sycamores & Architecture.
 The contributions of four generations of the Bell family are recognized in Some Worthy Lives: Mini-biographies, Winchester and Frederick County.

 The Bell House has attracted numerous visitors over the years.
 As the home of Winchester’s former mayor, it has hosted a wide variety of dignitaries and famous people, including the Mayor of Winchester, England; national and state legislators; Ed Sullivan; Mary Tyler Moore; and Margaret Mead.
 It has been featured during Virginia’s Historic Garden Week and the Preservation of Historic Winchester’s Holiday House Tour.
 In addition, it has been the site of official events for the city’s annual Apple Blossom Festival.
 City walking tours currently share the home’s fascinating Civil War history with area visitors.